Efendi72/Efendi72/README.md

 ## Hi there 👋

 As a finance professional for over 20 years, I have built many financial models and valuation studies for capital budgeting, debt restructuring, and merger & acquisition for various industries.
+Building models and analyzing data have been my passion.

-During lockdown due to Covid 19 pandemic in 2000, I started learning data science.
-I started learning Python and R and taking data science courses.
+During lockdown due to Covid 19 pandemic in 2000, I got introduced to data science and started learning Python and R programming languages and taking data science courses.

 <!--